isomerpages/moe-juyingsec/_people/Departments/Humanities.md

 To nurture JYians to be concerned global citizens who are passionate about the Humanities.

 #### **Overview**
-Every JYian possesses an analytical and inquisitive mindset’&nbsp;is the vision of the Humanities Department.
+'Every JYian possesses an analytical and inquisitive mindset’&nbsp;is the vision of the Humanities Department.
 This is in line with the school’s vision of a gracious community of lifelong learners with strength of character.
-In building a community of gracious and lifelong learners, we envision to develop all JYians into well-informed and responsible citizens with a global perspective.
-We work towards engaging students actively to develop them into confident, self-directed, critical and reflective thinkers.
-In order to achieve these aims, it is important that students develop competence in three areas: knowledge and understanding, skills and processes, values and attitudes.
-We strongly believe in learning which extends beyond the four walls of the classroom and our learning journeys prove that there is no boundary to our quest for knowledge.&nbsp;
+Our JYSS Humanities Programme aims to to develop our JYians into well-informed and responsible citizens with a global perspective.
+The programme also encourages active engagement so that our JYians will become confident, self-directed, critical, and reflective thinkers.

+To achieve our goal, the programme develops our JYians’ competence in three areas: knowledge and understanding, skills and processes, values, and attitudes.
+We strongly believe in learning which extends beyond the four walls of the classroom as there is no boundary to our quest for knowledge.&nbsp;

 #### **Programme and Activities**
-*   Learning Journey to Universal Studios Singapore
-*   Learning Journey to Vivocity
+* Sec 1 Historical Investigation: British Singapore – Living with the Early Migrants
+* Sec 2 Historical Investigation: WWII in Singapore – Surviving Syonan-to
-*   Virtual Learning Journey to Westgate
+* Sec 3 EBS Learning Journey @ Jewel Changi: Effective Business Management
+* Sec 3 POA Learning Trail @ Vivocity: Sustainable Business Models
+* Sec 1 Geographical Investigation @ Bishan Park: Developing Sustainable Water Store
+* Sec 2 Geographical Investigation @ URA: Building Sustainable Cities
+* Sec 3 Geographical Investigation @ Sentosa: Thinking Geographically with Singapore
-*   Sungei Buloh Geographical Investigation Field Trip
+* Sec 4/5 Geographical Investigation @ Chinatown: Exploring Tourism
-*   Toa Payoh HDB Hub Geographical Field Trip
-*   Gardens by the Bay Sustainability Race
-*   Battlebox Historical Investigation Field Trip
-*   Colonial Singapore Historical Investigation Field Trip
+* Sec 3 Social Studies Investigation @ URA: Governing through Urban Planning

 #### **Organization Chart**